 Weeks before we closed on our little house I had already planned my first act as a new homeowner.
 It was something I could never dare do as a renter.
-I wanted some black framed windows, meanwhile, ScotchBlue™ Painter’s Tape contacted me about doing a project so it was a match made in heaven.
+I wanted some black framed windows.
 Pinterest helped me find my muse and after looking at photos online I knew what I needed to do with my own windows to get the look.
 If you are like me and starting off with wood windows then it’s a two step process.
 If you already have windows with white casings, then you are so lucky and can do this quick little update in one easy step!

 First I inspected my windows and decided to paint only the innermost frames black.
 Then I gathered my supplies:

 Black paint, White paint (not tinted, just from the can) a paint brush Painter’s Tape and a strong Iced Coffee

 Not photographed: Kilz primer (only needed if you have raw wood like me or if you are painting over a really dark color)

 I used BEHR interior enamel paint plus primer in an eggshell finish for the black frames.
 I asked the paint man for the blackiest black paint he had and he mixed this up for me.
 I used the paint plus primer just in case since I was painting over wood but I really don’t think it made a difference.
 And I usually lean to the flatest paint I can without using actual flat paint.
 I’ve found it sticks better the flatter it is.
 But, I wanted a little sheen so for the black I used eggshell.

 This is a really easy project with HUGE results.
 The most difficult part is deciding that you want to actually do it and on what windows.

 If you are like me and starting with raw windows or windows that need a fresh coat of paint on the casing then tape the surrounding parts off first with your painter’s tape.

 If you are painting over raw wood or a dark color first paint a coat or two of primer.